what is asc 606

 • Unified Guidelines: ASC 606 replaces industry-specific rules with unified guidelines applicable to all industries, creating consistency in financial reporting.

-• Detailed Disclosures: ASC 606 requires more comprehensive disclosures, including separate revenue streams, connections between contract liabilities and revenue, and qualitative data in addition to quantitative data.
+• Detailed Disclosures: ASC 606 requires more detailed disclosures.
+This includes separate revenue streams and connections between contract liabilities and revenue.
+It also needs both qualitative and quantitative information.

 These changes emphasize a more meticulous and detailed approach to revenue recognition and financial reports, ensuring accuracy, transparency, and adherence to international standards.